deepaksood619/deepaksood619.github.io/docs/ai/ml-fundamentals/intro.md

 - Metric: A number that you care about.
 May or may not be directly optimized.
 - Objective: A metric that your algorithm is trying to optimize.
 - Pipeline: The infrastructure surrounding a machine learning algorithm.
 Includes gathering the data from the front end, putting it into training data files, training one or more models, and exporting the models to production.
-- Click-through RateThe percentage of visitors to a web page who click a link in an ad.
+- Click-through Rate: The percentage of visitors to a web page who click a link in an ad.

 Training a model simply means learning (determining) good values for all the weights and the bias from labeled examples.
-In supervised learning, a machine learning algorithm builds a model by examining many examples and attempting to find a model that minimizes loss; this process is called**empirical risk minimization
+In supervised learning, a machine learning algorithm builds a model by examining many examples and attempting to find a model that minimizes loss; this process is called **empirical risk minimization

 Loss is the penalty for a bad prediction.
-That is, lossis a number indicating how bad the model's prediction was on a single example.
+That is, loss is a number indicating how bad the model's prediction was on a single example.
 If the model's prediction is perfect, the loss is zero; otherwise, the loss is greater.
-The goal of training a model is to find a set of weights and biases that havelowloss, on average, across all examples
+The goal of training a model is to find a set of weights and biases that have low loss, on average, across all examples

-## Squared loss: a popular loss function

-The linear regression models we'll examine here use a loss function called**squared loss**(also known as **L2loss**).
-The squared loss for a single example is as follows:

-= the square of the difference between the label and the prediction = (observation - prediction(x))2
-= (y - y')2

-## Mean square error(MSE)

-MSE is the average squared loss per example over the whole dataset.
-To calculate MSE, sum up all the squared losses for individual examples and then divide by the number of examples

-MSE=1N∑(x,y)∈D(y−prediction(x))2

-where:

-- (x,y)is an example in which
-- xis the set of features (for example, chirps/minute, age, gender) that the model uses to make predictions.
-- yis the example's label (for example, temperature).
-- prediction(x)is a function of the weights and bias in combination with the set of featuresx.
-- Dis a data set containing many labeled examples, which are(x,y)pairs.
-- Nis the number of examples inD.

-Although MSE is commonly-used in machine learning, it is neither the only practical loss function nor the best loss function for all circumstances.

 ## Real World Applications